Which of the following is an example of a perpetual inventory sys... | Study Prep in Pearson+

-Which of the following is an example of a perpetual inventory system for recording purchases?
+Which of the following is an example of a perpetual inventory system for inventory management?

 A